gloveboxes/Azure-Sphere-Learning-Path/Lab 3 - Control an Azure Sphere with Device Twins and Direct Methods/README.md

 ---

-## Adding Azure IoT Central Settings and Commands
+## Adding Azure IoT Central Device Settings and Commands

 To work with settings you will need to update the Device Template and add settings for **Light** and **Relay**.